Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Ancient solutions via the Riemannian submersion

 {\bf Example 2.} Consider $\pi: \mathbb{C}P^{2m+1} \to \mathbb{H}P^m$ defined by

 This is a fibre bundle with totally geodesic fibre $\Sph^2= \mathsf{Sp}(1)/\mathsf{U}(1)$.
 The Fubini-Study metric on $\mathbb{C}P^{2m+1}$ (with curvature between $1$ and $4$) induces a metric of Fubini-Study type on $\mathbb{H}P^{m}$ with curvature ranging between $1$ and $4$.
 Both metrics are Einstein and $\lambda = 4m+4$, $\check{\lambda}=4m+8$.
 The metric on the fibre is of constant curvature $4$, so $\hat{\lambda}=4$.
 Clearly $\Lambda_1<1$.
 The existence of the non-canonical Einstein metric on $\CP^{2m+1}$ was found by Ziller \cite{Ziller1}.
 Its sectional curvature is positive with pinching constant $\frac{1}{4(m+1)^2}$.
 It is Hermitian (with respect to the usual complex structure) \cite{Ziller1}.
-Theorem \ref{sb-main1} concludes that there exists an ancient solution which `connects' it with the canonical Fubini-Study metric.
+Theorem \ref{sb-main1} concludes that there exists an ancient solution which `connects' it with the canonical Fubini-Study metric and Ziller's Einstein metric on $\CP^{2m+1}$ is a unstable fixed point of Ricci flow equation.

 {\bf Example 3.} Let $\mathbb{O}$ be octonion numbers.
 One can identify $\mathbb{R}^{16}$ with $\mathbb{O}^2$, and $\mathbb{R}^9$ with $\mathbb{R} \oplus \mathbb{O}$.
-The octonionic Hopf bundle is a $S^7$-bundle over $S^8$ defined by
+The octonionic Hopf bundle is a $\Sph^7$-bundle over $\Sph^8$ defined by